Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore6/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Middleware has been made more thread-safe;
-   Added support of ASP.NET Core 6.0.15.
+   2. Added support of ASP.NET Core 6.0.15.

    =============
    DOCUMENTATION